Climate change could trigger a global food crisis, new U.N. report says

 A complicated relationship

-Yet, in addition to being impacted by climate change, agriculture and other land uses are responsible for about 13 percent of the world’s carbon dioxide emissions, according to the IPCC report.
+Yet, in addition to being affected by climate change, agriculture and other land uses are responsible for about 13 percent of the world’s carbon dioxide emissions, according to the new report.
 Deforestation, as a way to clear land for agriculture, is one of the most significant ways that human land use contributes to global warming because trees naturally absorb and store carbon dioxide from the atmosphere.

-However, Pamela McElwee, an associate professor of human ecology at Rutgers University and lead author of one of the IPCC report’s chapters, said that conserving rainforests around the world will not be enough to offset human-caused climate change.
+However, Pamela McElwee, an associate professor of human ecology at Rutgers University and lead author of one chapter in the intergovernmental panel's report, said that conserving rainforests around the world will not be enough to offset human-caused climate change.

 “Natural climate solutions alone will not get us where we need to be,” she said in the news briefing Wednesday.

-The IPCC report outlined possible solutions, including more sustainable land management approaches that protect rainforests and wetlands that play an important role in naturally fighting climate change.
-Another key approach is to reduce the amount of food waste, which releases a potent greenhouse gas known as methane as it rots, said James Gerber, co-director and lead scientist of the Global Landscapes Initiative at the University of Minnesota.
+The panel's report outlined possible solutions, including more sustainable land management approaches that protect rainforests and wetlands, which play an important role in naturally fighting climate change.
+Another key approach is to reduce the amount of food waste, which releases the potent greenhouse gas methane as it rots, said James Gerber, co-director and lead scientist of the Global Landscapes Initiative at the University of Minnesota.

 The report also suggested dietary changes could mitigate some of the impacts of global warming.
 Widespread adoption of more environmentally friendly diets, such as veganism or vegetarianism, could reduce the equivalent of up to 8 gigatons of carbon dioxide per year.